 How do I receive disability accommodations for learning?

 If you are in need of an accommodation for your courses, please reach out to the Student Disability Center for support.
 You may set up an appointment to meet with an accommodation specialist.
 SDC’s COVID-19 page has up-to-date information on how they’re managing accommodations for learning online, or for those who cannot attend in-person classes because they are vulnerable to COVID-19.
 If you experience any barriers to accessing technology or learning online, please reach out to the Assistive Technology Resource Center for assistance.

 What if I need to speak with my adviser?

 Our academic advisers our available and continuing to serve you.
 Please check your email and the advising webpages on your academic unit’s website to learn how to set up advising appointments.
 Most appointments will continue to be remote.

 How can I schedule an appointment with a career counselor?

-The College of Health and Human Sciences Career Development Team will continue to provide career counseling support and services to you throughout the spring semester including assistance with a resume, cover letter and personal statement writing; job/internship searching; graduate school exploration and application; career exploration, and more.
+The College of Health and Human Sciences Career Development Team will continue to provide career counseling support and services to you remotely including assistance with a resume, cover letter and personal statement writing; job/internship searching; graduate school exploration and application; career exploration, and more.
 Please go to our Career Services webpage to make an appointment.

 Where do I find information if I am a graduate student?